skaurus/personal-page/content/CV.md

 Yandex

-Nov 2010 - Feb 2011
+Nov 2010 — Feb 2011

 I worked on the Direct, system for creating and managing contextual search ads in the Yandex search engine.
 Then we got funding for our startup, and I left.

 - changed client report generation from on-the-fly to queued to get rid of timeouts and be able to generate bigger reports
-- implemented “targeted phones” feature to measure ads effectiveness
+- implemented “targeted phones” feature to measure advertisement effectiveness
 - participated in the development of geo-targeted ads &nbsp;
 &nbsp;